aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/ignore_missing_attributes**

 When set to `true`, any LDAP or AD attributes that return no value in the `attributes` map will be ignored.
-Otherwise, the authentication is considered a failure.
+Otherwise, the authentication is considered failed.

-When enabled the value is missing, any corresponding values that have been specified in the user's record from the `users` table will be used.
+When set to `tru` and the attribute is missing or empty in the user's LDAP object, any corresponding values that have been specified in the user's record from the `users` DynamoDB table will be used.

 > [!NOTE]
 > It is recommended this be set to `false`, since missing or empty attributes could indicate the user's LDAP or AD profile has not been correctly configured and an empty attribute such as `Policy` could provide less restrictive access than desired.